Oracle Corporation (ORCL) CEO Safra Catz on Q4 2020 Results - Earnings Call Transcript

 Safra Catz

 Yeah.
 I mean these capabilities are not only -- they are modern, they are mobile.
 You can get to them.
 But not only that, you can work with them by voice, totally modern UI, much more capable.
 I mean, it is literally night and day between 21st century technology, which came in incredibly handy during this pandemic, and all 20th century stuff, some of these customers are using.
-And that's why the moment they get started with that and build the confidence, they realize that this is very, very important and critical for their success going forward.
+And that's why the moment they get started with us and build the confidence, they realize that this is very, very important and critical for their success going forward.
 Thank you.

 Sarah Hindlian-Bowler